abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 ## The Development Environment

-The most important part of my ideal development envornment was that code and dependent programs would exist off of my device.
+The most important part of my ideal development environment was that code and dependent programs would exist off of my device.
 Local caching would keep me going if I went offline temporarily.
 The environment should provide roughly the same level of intelligence that I expect from PC and Mac IDEs.

 That was already a tall order, and I had other requirements that I hoped to achieve eventually.
 Accepting that it wouldn't be perfect, I decided that I could make compromises if they got me close to my ideal.